Spanish Studies in Granada, Spain

-The Program: The Georgia State University program of Spanish Studies in Granada, Spain, is an exciting six-week program for undergraduate students.
-The purpose of the program is to provide students with an opportunity to improve their command of the Spanish language and to be in contact with the culture and speakers of the language by immersion in a native environment.
-Students will attend classes at the Centro de Lenguas Modernas at the University of Granada..
+The Spanish Studies program in Granada, Spain is an exciting six-week program for undergraduate students.
+This program provides students with an opportunity to improve their command of Spanish and immerse themselves in the culture of Spain.
+Students will attend classes at the Centro de Lenguas Modernas at the University of Granada.

 CULTURAL ACTIVITIES, TRIPS AND EXCURSIONS

 The program will feature many historic destinations and cultural activities such as:

 • In Granada: Alhambra and Generalife, Catedral and Capilla Real, Albaicín y Sacromonte, a day trip to Las Alpujarras, cultural tour of the city's most interesting points, and other cultural activities

 • In Seville (2 nights): Alcázar de Sevilla, Giralda,Catedral, Barrio de Santa Cruz.

 • In Madrid (6 nights): Museo del Prado, Museo de Reina Sofía, Palacio de Oriente, Madrid de los Austrias y de los Borbones.

 • In Córdoba: Mezquita, Sinagoga, Judería (barriojudío de Córdoba)

 • Other cultural activities (to be announced upon availability – last year included the Spanish National Ballet: Carmen)

 Participants will live with selected Spanish families in Granada.
 This unique experience will allow them to strengthen their language skills, improve competence in the target language, and be immersed in the culture of Spain.
 The host families will provide three meals per day and laundry service.
 In Madrid, Seville participants will stay in double occupancy rooms.